 Now I could barely write a sentence.

 And I had no idea whether any of it would come back.
-But it slowly did.
+It slowly did.
 Not all of it.
 But most of it – enough to function and restart some of my writing, play writing, and marketing, etc. … because I learned how to help it come back.

-And here I am at age 64 – 6 years after that first Grand Mal - working hard to stay grateful for every minute on the planet... and getting more and more used to surprises.
+And here I am, working hard to stay grateful for every minute on the planet... and getting more and more used to surprises.